Potato-Industries/pcengine-mini/README.md

 # pcengine-mini

-Some rough notes on getting root and getting FEL on the PCEngine Mini (i couldn't easily find anything online).
+Some rough notes on getting root and FEL mode on the PCEngine Mini (i couldn't easily find anything online).

 Ref: